muhammad1928/DockerMastering/DockerMastering/DockerVolumes/intro.md

 ```bash
 docker run -d --name new_nginx -p 8080:80 -v my_data_volume:/usr/share/nginx/html nginx
 ```
-Check ``` http://localhost:8080``` again.
+Check `http://localhost:8080` again.
 You’ll see the same HTML content, proving that the data persisted even after the original container was removed.

-## 5. Remove the Volume
+## Step 5.
+Remove the Volume
 If you no longer need the volume and want to free up space, remove the volume with (make sure that the volume is not in use by any other containers, otherwise the code will fail):
 ```bash
 docker volume rm my_data_volume